aws-amplify/docs/js/authentication.md

     },
     provider: AWSCognitoProvider.NAME, // Required, the name of the token provider
     identityId: 'xxxxxxxx', // Optional, specify the identity id from the Cognito Federated Identity Pool
-    refreshHandlers: () => {
-        // Optional, to refresh the token here and get the new token info
-        // ......

-        return new Promise(res, rej => {
-            const data = {
-                token, // the token from the provider, which is used to get the credentials expires_at, // the timestamp for the expiration identity_id, // optional, the identityId for the credentials }
-            res(data);
-        });
-    },
     errorHandler: (e) => {
         // Optional, handle the error when getting credentials from Cognito Federated Identity Pool },
-    credentialsDomain: 'www.example.com' // Optional, the domain used to get the credentials });
+    credentialsDomain: 'www.example.com', // Optional, the domain used to get the credentials
+    creentialsToken: 'xxxxxxx' // Optional, the token used to get the credentials });

 // You can also get session, user, credentials from other methods: